 Exiled Tibetan leader’s visit to White House called interference in Chinese affairs.

-China pulled out of a meeting this week at which world powers were to discuss Iran, in apparent protest at congress’s plan to honour the Dalai Lama with its highest civilian award.
+China pulled out of a meeting this week where world powers were to discuss Iran, in apparent protest at congress’s plan to honour the Dalai Lama with its highest civilian award.

 China had also cancelled an annual human-rights dialogue with Germany to show displeasure over Chancellor Angela Merkel’s September meeting with the Dalai Lama.

 Bush wants to ease anger in China, a growing economic and military power that the United States needs to manage nuclear standoffs with Iran and North Korea.

 He also wants to be seen as a champion of religious freedom and human rights.